 A thorough evaluation of this project will be necessary to evaluate the usability and accuracy of surveillance for enteric diseases.
 Collecting systematic and enhanced data from sick individuals will improve outbreak detection and rapid response for local and state health departments.
-The ability to quickly identify sources, risk factors, and affected populations enhances the quickness of public health officials in implementing control measures, such as informing federal partners like CDC, FDA, USDA, or Food Safety and Inspection Service (FSIS) and communicating to the public through press releases and food product recalls.
+The ability to quickly identify sources, risk factors, and affected populations enhances the quickness of public health officials in implementing control measures, such as informing federal partners like CDC, FDA, or USDA FSIS and communicating to the public through press releases and food product recalls.

-Major Project Title: Estimate the economic burden associate with West Nile Virus in Nebraska
+Major Project Title: Estimate the economic burden of West Nile Virus in Nebraska